PetoiCamp/OpenCat/SkillLibrary/Bittle_Gap.md

 # Over Gap
-Note: Make Bittle walk over a gap.
+Note: This skill is vary large and can only run on the BiBoard!!
+Make Bittle walk over a gap.
 The distance between Bittle's shoulder joints is 105mm.
 The gap is 58mm.
 You may try to increase the distance or reduce the time spent.

 Model: Bittle